cite-architecture/cite-api-docs/README.md

 ## To process new repositories

-For repositories crossbuilding for JVM and ScalaJ:
+For repositories crossbuilding for JVM and ScalaJS:

 1. add the full URL for the repository to the file `xbuildrepos.txt`
 2. add a link to the file `links.md` following the model of existing links.
 (These are used to create the index page for the ghpages web site.)